 Once the Project Coordination meeting has been held and your traffic control plan (if necessary) and permit application have been approved, you will be notified by email that the permit is ready for payment.
 This permit can be paid for by logging into your AEC account at www.arvadapermits.org/etraki3/.
-Once the permit fees have been paid, your permit status will be set to Required Field Meeting.
+Once the permit fees have been paid, your permit status will be set to Field Meeting Required.

 Field meetings are required prior to starting public improvements

 Field Meetings: Once the Project Coordination Meeting has been completed, the DEV permit along with necessary traffic control plans is approved and paid for and a site disturbance permit has been issued and has had an initial passing inspection, the Municipal General Contractor must request a Subsurface Field Meeting before utility inspections can be scheduled on the DEV permit.
 And then the Contractor/Developer can request a Surface Field Meeting once utilities are complete and the proper reports (concrete and asphalt mix designs, compaction reports, final pavement design and traffic materials) have been submitted and approved.
 These reports and requests must be emailed to firstname.lastname@example.org as soon as possible so they can be routed and reviewed.
 Once all required reports and submittals have been approved you can request your field meeting at least 5 business days prior to these meetings being scheduled.

-- Subsurface Field Meeting (Utilities): Upon payment of the (DEV) permit and prior to any utility inspections being scheduled, the Municipal General Contractor shall request within 5 business days of the meeting, a Subsurface Field Meeting through email@example.com This meeting will cover protocols for the construction of subsurface infrastructure.
+- Subsurface Field Meeting (Utilities): Upon payment of the (DEV) permit and above requirements and prior to any utility inspections being scheduled, the Municipal General Contractor shall request within 5 business days of the meeting, a Subsurface Field Meeting through email@example.com This meeting will cover protocols for the construction of subsurface infrastructure.
 The Permit Coordinator will choose one of the available time slots on the Project Coordination/Field Meetings Calendar (Thursday mornings each week 8:00am - 9:00am, 9:30am - 10:30am, or 11:00am - 12:00pm) and email out the invite to all interested parties.

 - Additional Information -